crosswalk-project/crosswalk-website/public/documentation/cordova/crosswalk_with_cordova4.md

 ## (Optional) Android Platform Only Workflow

-This workflow is mainly for developers who want to stay on the bleeding edge of development.
+This workflow is for developers who want to stay on the bleeding edge of development.
 Go to Cordova CLI workflow if you want a stable release.

 [git](http://www.google.com/url?q=http%3A%2F%2Fgit-scm.com%2F&sa=D&sntz=1&usg=AFQjCNFOqwvh2KbuCJQUVsR5fW38FrTRTw) is required.